-- 1. Dimensions are figured by taking the length x width of the stitching (not the frame). - 2.
-Sizes are determined as follows:
+1. Dimensions are figured by the frame).

+2. Sizes are determined as
-Extra Large - greater than large size

-Large - greater than medium size and up to 144 square inches

-Medium - greater than small size and up to 64 square inches
+Extra Large - greater Large - greater than Medium - greater than taking the length x width of the stitching (not follows: than large size medium size and up to 144 square inches small size and up to 64 square inches